-- To deliver an open-label, multi-centre randomised trial to determine whether infusion of the rapid-acting, ultra-short-lived and highly specific beta-adrenergic antagonist landiolol improves mean organ failure scores during an ICU admission compared with current best clinical practice, in patients who have septic shock. - To investigate the pathways that are altered by beta blockade in septic shock by examining the effects of landiolol on blood markers of inflammation, metabolism and cardiomyocyte damage.
+- To deliver an open-label, multi-centre randomised trial to determine whether infusion of the rapid-acting, ultra-short-lived and highly specific beta-adrenergic antagonist landiolol improves mortality and length of hospital stay compared with current best clinical practice, in patients who have septic shock. - To investigate the pathways that are altered by beta blockade in septic shock by examining the effects of landiolol on blood markers of inflammation, metabolism and cardiomyocyte damage.